sunniesnow/sunniesnow/help.md

 ##### Exclude keys

 - **Setting id**: `exclude-keys`.
-- **Possible values**: A list of keyboard keys seperated by spaces.
+- **Possible values**: A list of keyboard keys separated by spaces.

 This setting is used to set which keyboard keys should be excluded.
 This applies to **all** scenes including the main gameplay scene, the pause menu, and the results scene.